hapijs/joi/API.md

 #### `array.min(limit)`

 Specifies the minimum number of items in the array where:
-- `limit` - the lowest number of array items allowed.
+- `limit` - the lowest number of array items allowed or a reference.

 ```js
 const schema = Joi.array().min(2);
 ```

-It can also be a reference to another field.

 ```js
 const schema = Joi.object({